Ghostbird/Arduino_EEPROM_RW/README.md

 1. Right-shift one bit to get 7-bit address: 0xA0 >> 1 → 0x50
 2. Convert to decimal: 0x50 → 5×16 + 0 = 80

+_If you have a T24C04A, T24C08A or T24C16A, you can change addresses later to write to other memory pages._

 ##Polling:
 If you entered the character 'P', the Arduino will poll all 128 possible addresses on the I²C bus.
     It wil show you the address the devices that answered, and their answers.